 After the arrival of Britishers in Assam, the city witnessed many major administrative and commercial activities.
 Dibrugarh also served as the headquarters of Lakhimpur during World War 2.
 The city is divided by a tributary of the Brahmaputra river which is known as Buridihing.
 Apart from tea, oil and timber are the other two industries that are found here in Dibrugarh.

-Sited on the bank of the river Sasoni Mouza which is 8 miles away from Naharkatiya town, the main branch of the Satra is situated at Namti in Nazira.
-Prior, the location was situated between Sariyahtoli and Hologuri roads in Dibrugarh District and this spot was founded by Binandashyam Gohain who had a devotee named Lachit Borphukan.
+Sited on the bank of the river Sasoni Mouza which is 8 miles away from Naharkatiya town, the main branch of Satra is situated at Namti in Nazira.
+Initially, the location was situated between Sariyahtoli and Hologuri roads in Dibrugarh District and this spot was founded by Binandashyam Gohain who had a devotee named Lachit Borphukan.

 Nestled with various monuments, Dibrugarh has turned into an enticing destination.
-Located in Larua Mouza in Kalakhowa region close to the Dhingia Barbarua Road, Raidongia Doll has a height of 45 ft. and is an entranced structure.
+Located in Larua Mouza in the Kalakhowa region close to the Dhingia Barbarua Road, Raidongia Doll has a height of 45 ft. and is an entranced structure.

 Bahikhowa Dasarath Dowerah Borphukan used to be the chief of the Army Staff of Ahoms or the Borphukan during the rule of Rajeswar Singha.
-This maidam is actually devoted to him and is situated in the Khowang Tea Estate, however, it is presently nothing but ruins.
-Alongside this, one can find three more maidams situated close to the Bahikhowa Maidam.
+This Maidam is actually devoted to him and is situated in the Khowang Tea Estate, however, it is presently nothing but ruins.
+Alongside this, one can find three more Maidams situated close to the Bahikhowa Maidam.

 If you love to indulge in water sports then visiting Dibrugarh will not leave you disappointed at all.
-The part of Brahmaputra River that flows through Dibrugarh is a hub of water sports.
+The part of the Brahmaputra River that flows through Dibrugarh is a hub of water sports.

 Dibrugarh is a beautiful city that has numerous fascinating sites to amaze you.
 Every year the city welcomes tourists from across the country to its exotic locations and tea gardens.
-You can arrive here via roadways, railways or airways.
-Dibrugarh is approximately 2,300, 3,100, 1,400 and 3,300 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+You can arrive here via roadways, railways, or airways.
+Dibrugarh is approximately 2,300, 3,100, 1,400, and 3,300 km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Listed below are some best travel options to reach Dibrugarh.

-By Road.
 Going to Dibrugarh by road can be a memorable journey as a lot of villages, lush green farms, and mountains will welcome you.
 You can arrive here via inter-state tourist buses or may drive to the city in your personal vehicle.
 Following is the estimate of distance in kilometers and the best route to take in order to reach Dibrugarh.

-By Rail.
 Dibrugarh town station is the nearest railway station to this city in Assam.
 The station is well connected to major metropolitan cities of India such as Delhi, Kolkata, etc. Seats in the following direct trains can be reserved if you are planning a train journey to Dibrugarh.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.